canonical/edgex-demos/openvino-object-detection/README.md

 > vlc rtsp://localhost:8554/stream/example-camera
 > ```

-> ℹ To turn on device-usb-camera's auto streaming:
+> ℹ To turn on device-usb-camera's auto streaming, so that you don't have to start manually:
 > ```bash
 > sudo snap set edgex-device-usb-camera app-options=true
 > sudo snap set edgex-device-usb-camera config.devicelist-protocols-usb-autostreaming=true